cloudblog004/fantasticfoodies/content/en/posts/2587-step-by-step-guide-to-prepare-ultimate-crispy-baked-chicken-tenders.md

 ##### Instructions to make Crispy Baked Chicken Tenders:

-1. Mix together bread crumbs &amp; seasonings on a cookie sheet &amp; drizzle with oil. cook in 400° oven for 5 minutes.
+1. Mix together bread crumbs & seasonings on a cookie sheet & drizzle with oil. cook in 400° oven for 5 minutes.
 This makes the bread crumbs crispier
-1. Whisk together eggs, mayonnaise, salt &amp; pepper to make a batter
+1. Whisk together eggs, mayonnaise, salt & pepper to make a batter
 1. Add chicken to batter and make sure they are covered completely
 1. Coat each chicken tender with bread crumbs, pressing down to ensure the crumbs stick.
 Place on a greased baking sheet
 1. Cook in 400° oven for 15 minutes or until chicken is done.